A physics-informed neural network for modeling fracture without gradient damage: formulation, application, and assessment: Introduction

-Neural networks have been increasingly explored as computational methods to solve engineering mechanics problems previously difficult to analyze \citep{Niu2022UltrasoundNetwork, Niu2022SimulationMeasurements}.
-Physics-informed neural networks (PINNs) have emerged in the recent literature as a numerical method for solving mechanics problems \citep{PINNsoldmech1, PINNsoldmech2, PINNsoldmech3, PINNsoldmech4, SijunplasticityPINN, PINNfracture8, PINNhyperelasticity1, PINNhyperelasticity2, PINNhyperelasticity4, PINNhyperelasticity5}.
-Although PINNs are relatively new compared to FEM \citep{PINNvsFEM1}, they have certain advantages which include their open-source nature and relative ease of implementation \citep{PINNvsFEM2}.
-PINNs can solve partial differential equations (PDEs) by encoding the mathematical information explicitly into the loss functions without a need for training data.
 Some recent works have focused on the application of PINNs to damage and fracture problems in the small-strain regime \citep{PINNfracture1, PINNfracture2, PINNfracture3, PINNfracture4, PINNfracture5, PINNfracture7, PINNfracture8, PINNfracture9}.
 These works directly adopt the relatively complex mathematical formulation of the gradient damage method to develop the physics-based loss functions.
 Loss functions in the form of variational energy are more common than separate loss functions that individually enforce the underlying partial differential equations and boundary conditions.
 Variational energy-based loss functions require numerical integration over the domain to evaluate energy integrals.
 Variational energy-based PINNs have been developed in \citep{PINNfracture2, PINNfracture3, PINNfracture5}, which solve the problem incrementally using transfer learning and without training data.
 Goswami and co-workers \citep{PINNfracture1} proposed a variational form of DeepONet (V-DeepONet), which is trained by imposing the governing equations in a variational form with labeled data.
 The V-DeepONet, once trained, can rapidly predict the global solution for any initial crack configuration and loading on that domain.
 Improvements in the V-DeepONet have been presented in \citep{PINNfracture9}.
 Yi and co-workers proposed a mechanics-informed, model-free symbolic regression framework for solving small-strain fracture problems.